TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

+= Version 1.6.1 =
+* enhancement: let WP Search also search table name and description
+* enhancement: replacing a table during an import will leave options untouched and only replace table data
+* bugfix: better fix for DataTables invisibility issue in IE 7
+* enhancement: add 3 new plugin filters for frontend
+* bugfix: fix for problem with search, if data is empty somehow

 = Version 1.6 =
 * feature: Support for "rowspan" and "colspan" in tables
 * feature: WP Search will now also search in tables